mattoverby/mclscene/README.md

 # todo

-- Cleanup headers and make deps header-only
+- Cleanup headers and make it header-only
 - Cleanup object base class and hierarchy
 - Support for texture wrapping
 - Support for parsing new components (not just the 4 I use)